-How To Calculate Your Gross Income in British Columbia
+How To Determine Your Gross Income in British Columbia

 First, determine your total gross annual income based on your salary, weeks worked, and hours worked per week: